-- How many cups of lemonade do you intend to sell?
+- How many cups of lemonade do you want to sell?

 - The recipe calls for 5-8 lemons and 1¼ cups of sugar.
 If you double (or triple) the recipe, how many lemons and how much sugar will you need?

 After calculating the cost of making homemade lemonade, your child may decide it’s cheaper to use a lemonade mix.
-She’ll still need to figure out how many ounces she needs, but what she needs to know now is:
+They'll still need to figure out how many ounces they need, but what they need to know now is: